MohammedHamed12121/Ecomstore/README.md

 # ECOMSTORE
-this is an e-commerce build using aspdotnet core web api and angular
+this is an e-commerce build using Asp .Net core web api and angular

 ![Project Image](https://github.com/MohammedHamed12121/Ecomstore/blob/main/Ecomstore.PNG)